makehaven/makerspace_snapshot/README.md

 ## Development

 Contributions and improvements to this module are welcome.
 Please refer to the `AGENTS.md` file for technical guidance on the module's architecture and development patterns.

+### Adding KPI Metrics

+Implement `hook_makerspace_snapshot_collect_kpi()` in your module to push additional KPI values into the snapshot pipeline.
+The hook receives the snapshot context (dates, membership counts, etc.) and should return an array keyed by KPI machine name.
+Each entry can be a scalar value or an array with optional `period_year`, `period_month`, and `meta` overrides.
+Captured metrics are stored in `ms_fact_kpi_snapshot` and are immediately consumable by the makerspace dashboard services.